Player-coach: Player-managers in baseball

 In baseball, the manager selects the lineup and starting pitcher before each game, and makes substitutions throughout the game.
-In early baseball history, it was not uncommon for players to serve as player–managers; that is, they managed the team while still being signed to play for the club.
+In early baseball history, it was not uncommon for players to serve as player-managers; that is, they managed the team while still being signed to play for the club.
 One reason for this is that by hiring a player as a manager, the team could save money by paying only one salary.
-Also, popular players were named player–managers in an effort to boost game attendance.
-The early history of player–managers in baseball is also responsible for the unique quirk in modern baseball of a team's non-playing staff to continue to wear the same uniform as its players.
+Also, popular players were named player-managers in an effort to boost game attendance.
+The early history of player-managers in baseball is also responsible for the unique quirk in modern baseball of a team's non-playing staff wearing the same uniform as its players.

-While no Major League Baseball (MLB) team has been led by a player–manager since 1986, they were once common.
+While no Major League Baseball (MLB) team has been led by a player-manager since 1986, they were once common.
 In 1934, five of the eight National League managers were also players.
-Notable players who spent time as player–managers include Cap Anson, Lou Boudreau, Fred Clarke, Ty Cobb, Mickey Cochrane,Frankie Frisch, Joe Cronin, Connie Mack, John McGraw, Frank Robinson, Tris Speaker, and Joe Torre, each of whom is an inductee of the National Baseball Hall of Fame.
-Clarke spent the longest time as a major league player–manager, serving as such for the Louisville Colonels from 1897 to 1899 and the Pittsburgh Pirates from 1900 to 1915.
-Robinson became the first African-American manager in MLB history, breaking another baseball color line, when he was named the Cleveland Indians' player–manager in 1975.
+Notable players who spent time as player-managers include Cap Anson, Lou Boudreau, Fred Clarke, Ty Cobb, Mickey Cochrane, Frankie Frisch, Joe Cronin, Connie Mack, John McGraw, Frank Robinson, Tris Speaker, and Joe Torre, each of whom is an inductee of the National Baseball Hall of Fame.
+Clarke spent the longest time as a major league player-manager, serving as such for the Louisville Colonels from 1897 to 1899 and the Pittsburgh Pirates from 1900 to 1915.
+Robinson became the first African-American manager in MLB history, breaking another baseball color line, when he was named the Cleveland Indians' player-manager in 1975.

-The most recent player–manager in MLB was Pete Rose, who, upon being traded from the Montreal Expos to the Cincinnati Reds in August 1984, was immediately named the Reds' manager.
+The most recent player-manager in MLB was Pete Rose, who, upon being traded from the Montreal Expos to the Cincinnati Reds in August 1984, was immediately named the Reds' manager.
 Rose managed and served as a backup infielder until the end of the 1986 season, when he retired as a player.
 Rose continued to manage the Reds until 1989, when he was given a lifetime ban by MLB for gambling on baseball.

-During the 1999 Season Webster Garrison served as a player–coach for the Midland Rockhounds of the Texas League, (AA).
+During the 1999 minor league baseball season, Webster Garrison served as a player-coach for the Midland Rockhounds of the Texas League, (AA).
 Garrison played in 43 games while acting as the hitting coach for the team.

-In their final game of the 2016 season, the Miami Marlins allowed Martin Prado to serve as player–manager.
+In their final game of the 2016 season, the Miami Marlins allowed Martin Prado to serve as player-manager.
 Prado started the game at third base and played for three innings before taking himself out of the game.